D.C. Creative Writing Workshop

 Elementary.
 Students from the three schools have attended readings,

-people in Ward 8.
+to young people in Ward 8.

 2011, DCCWW Executive Director Nancy Schwalb was presented with